devasaya2003/devasaya2003/README.md

 Just your friendly neighbourhood developer who has mastered the ancient art of ~~asking AI nicely~~ coding! 🤖✨

 ## What's my deal?
 * I build things.
-Sometimes they're innovative, sometimes I'm just reinventing the wheel (but hey, it's MY wheel! 🎨)
+Sometimes they're innovative, sometimes I'm just reinventing the wheel 🎨
-* Currently in my "figuring things out" era - because aren't we all? 🤔
-* Turning chaos into code, one project at a time 🌪️→💻
 * Addicted to that "OH, NOW I GET IT!" moment in programming 🎯

 ### Why do I love building stuff?